johnofleek/PiloT/networkManagerDocs/Quickstart.md

     * If we tested your PiloT has been tested with NetworkManager

 1. Configure the PiloT modem as required (based on firmware identified above)
-   * Carry out the modem specific [configuration](instructions_modemConfiguration.md) instructions
+   * Carry out the modem specific configuration [instructions](instructions_modemConfiguration.md)
-     llease pay particular attention to the usb composition setting - if in doubt check the AT command manual for the particular modem that is being used - if it's supported by the modem a composition with an MBIM setting is recommended
+     Please pay particular attention to the usb composition setting - if in doubt check the AT command manual for the particular modem that is being used - if it's supported by the modem a composition with an MBIM setting is recommended